StartArticlesRace for AI: 80% of large companies plan to implement it by 2025, but...

 Hosanna Azevedo

-With over 14 years of experience in the sector, Hosana Azevedo is the Head of Human Resources at Infojobs and spokesperson for Pandapé, leading HR software in Latin America
+With over 14 years of experience in the sector, Hosana Azevedo is Head of Human Resources at Infojobs and spokesperson for Pandapé, the leading HR software in Latin America.

 RELATED ARTICLES